2005 photo essays

 The next problem, about the "presenting to the world" thing, is that due to its island location, foreign visitors to Japan and the Expo are few and far in between, and I think it is extremely unrealistic to aim for 1,8 million foreign visitors (more than 10% of the forecast visitor number) as the Expo association did.
 Even though the estimated number of 15 million visitors will be exceeded by far, (we are almost at 12 million now and it's still two months to go), I am sure that the foreign visitor rate will be below 5% - probably not 3% as with the Osaka Expo, but not much more.
 So what remains of the idea of a "World" exposition when it's actually Japan presenting itself to the Japanese people, with some foreigners thrown in here and there for credibility's sake?

 No matter what, I think that when you call something a "World Exposition" this "world" should play some kind of role in it.
 Even though the English term "World Exposition" still holds an ambiguity to it (whether the world presents itself to the host country or the other way round), the Japanese term is - for me - unmistakenable: "Bankoku Hakurankai" or for short "Banpaku" means "World Exposition", but if you translate the characters that make up the word bankoku directly (ban - usually read man - means "ten thousand / very many" and koku "country", the literal meaning becomes "ten thousand countries' fair".
-Nothing could be further from the actual set-up of the Aichi Expo though - this is mainly a one-country affair and that country is called Japan.
+Nothing could be further from the actual set-up of the Aichi Expo though - this is almost a one-country affair of the host country of Japan.

 I haven't thought about it much before but after a while it becomes quite obvious that the host country of Japan is extremely highlighted here at the Aichi Expo, with the other countries playing only a distant second role.
-I might spot a conspiracy here where there is none, but it still strikes me as curious that the Japanese corporate pavilions are located directly at the main entrance of the Expo site, the North Gate, which also has the Linimo station "Banpaku Kaijo" ("Expo site") running to it.
+Doesn't it strike you as curious that the Japanese corporate pavilions are located directly at the main entrance of the Expo site, the North Gate, which also has the Linimo station "Banpaku Kaijo" ("Expo site") running to it?
 No need to go visit any country pavilions when you have the Japanese pavilions located that conveniently, right?

 Also, the whole area below the elevated Global Loop walkway that connects the various areas is the so-called "Japan Zone".
 This area features the Aichi Prefecture pavilion, the Japan Pavilion Nagakute, the Nagoya city Earth Tower and various (Japanese-run) restaurants.
 The separate Seto area is a completely Japanese-only affair.
-I don't know about you, but imagine your own country hosting a world exposition and dedicating one third or more of the area for your own country?
+That looks like one third or more of the whole area if reserved for the host country?
 I know that at the Hanover EXPO 2000, there were numerous pavilions sponsored by German companies (Bertelsmann, Deutsche Post, Telekom), and they did play a central role there, but I am sure that there was no "Deutsche Zone".

 The Corporate pavilion zones and the Japan definitely draw the largest numbers of visitors, so if you come visit the "World Exposition" as a Japanese it's quite easy to spend the whole day without ever coming close to anything from a foreign country - since the country pavilions seem to carry an image of "being rather boring", that's maybe exactly what the Expo Association deemed right when setting up the site.
 Of course, when comparing the efforts of the corporate pavilions and the pavilions created by the countries, you need to take in account the different amount of money involved: the budgets of the country pavilions range between next to nothing (such as the Bosnia-Herzegovina or Chad pavilions) and around 15 million Euro (France, Germany and the USA).
 I haven't yet found any numbers on the Corporate pavilions, but I expect them to be significantly higher.